0xAX/linux-insides/Initialization/linux-initialization-7.md

 #define native_pagetable_init        paging_init
 ```

 which expands as you can see to the call of the `paging_init` function from the [arch/x86/mm/init_64.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/mm/init_64.c).
 The `paging_init` function initializes sparse memory and zone sizes.
 First of all what's zones and what is it `Sparsemem`.
 The `Sparsemem` is a special foundation in the linux kernel memory manager which used to split memory area into different memory banks in the [NUMA](http://en.wikipedia.org/wiki/Non-uniform_memory_access) systems.
-Let's look on the implementation of the `paginig_init` function:
+Let's look on the implementation of the `paging_init` function:

 ```C
 void __init paging_init(void)